 Why We Need a Federal US Privacy Law

 Comprehensive laws like the GDPR in Europe have raised consumers’ awareness of their own privacy rights, given actual consequences for violations, and held companies accountable for how they use and sell collected data.
 A similar law in America is long overdue.
 Individual states have passed their own laws, but a comprehensive federal regulation has far more potential to achieve long-term national change.

 That’s why the American Data Privacy & Protection Act (ADPPA) is so critical.
 It may not be perfect, but it’s the first proposed federal privacy law to come as far as it has.
-If it passes, America will be well on its way to establishing higher privacy standards and protecting consumer data on a national scale.
+As of January 2024, the bill has not passed Congress.
+If it does, America will be well on its way to establishing higher privacy standards and protecting consumer data on a national scale.

 With new privacy regulations on the horizon, businesses should be ready for significant changes.
 With a privacy compliance software like 4Comply, you can easily keep up to date with every new privacy law and how it affects your company.
 Learn how you can embrace privacy and build trust with your customers.
 Get in touch with us today to schedule a free demo of 4Comply